45 mil Vinyl Installation Instructions

 Tip: To be sure the vinyl is square on the deck draw a chalk line in pencil so that when you unroll the vinyl you can be sure that the sheets are square on the deck surface.

 IMPORTANT: Colour variances from roll to roll are common.
-Ducan will not be responsible for any material applied from two separate rolls.
+Ducan can not be responsible for any material applied from two separate rolls (lot numbers).
+Lot numbers can be found on a sticker inside the rolls of vinyl.

-Both surfaces must have a complete even coat of adhesive (Pro Solvent Based Adhesive).
+Both surfaces must have a complete even coat of adhesive.
 Let the adhesive dry until tacky.
 Test the tack by placing your finger to the adhesive coated back side (fuzzy side) of the vinyl.
 Adhesive should be stringy between your finger and the back side of the vinyl.

-IMPORTANT: Both surfaces must have a complete, even coat of Pro Contact Adhesive.
-(Pro Water Based Adhesive is a trowel on product that goes on the plywood surface only.)
+IMPORTANT: Both surfaces must have a complete, even coat of adhesive.

-Push adhesive coated vinyl sheet down onto the deck surface by working from the middle point to the edge of the deck, then outwards to the ends.
+Again, push adhesive coated vinyl sheet down onto the deck surface by working from the middle point to the edge of the deck, then outwards to the ends.
+The first piece is now adhered.

 Important: Ducan recommends using your hands to smooth the vinyl down.
 If an air bubble forms in the vinyl, smooth it out with your palms to remove it.
 If you find you are acquiring air bubbles under the vinyl this could be from temperature or too much adhesive.
 Push the bubbles down.
 Most likely after a few days they will go down and stay down on their own.